How to Install Slack on Ubuntu 24.04

 snap run slack

-Remove the app using the command below.
+Remove the software using the command below.

 sudo snap remove slack